 Dordt's ACT College code is 1301.
-To request that your score report be sent to Dordt College, visit the ACT Report Request page.
+To request that your score report be sent to Dordt University, visit the ACT Report Request page.

 Dordt's College Board (SAT) code is 6171.
-To request that your score report be sent to Dordt College, visit the SAT Report Request page.
+To request that your score report be sent to Dordt University, visit the SAT Report Request page.